Academic Year Undergraduate Research Award (AYURA)

 Itemized Budget and Budget Justification

-Provide an itemized (e.g., specific items and quantity) budget of the resources needed to execute the project.
-A justification must accompany each proposed cost that discusses how the items/resources are essential to the methodology and goals of the work.
+Provide an itemized budget (i.e., specific items and quantity) of the resources needed to execute the project (see Creating a Budget).
+A justification must accompany each proposed cost that discusses why the items are essential to the methodology and goals of the work (e.g., why other approaches or resources will not suffice).
+Overall, you must convey that the proposed costs are reasonable and necessary to carry out the project.
+Insufficient budget justification may result in no or partial funding.
 Describe how each cost was estimated, addressing these additional considerations when applicable:

 • Any other sources of funding, such as mentor matches, fellowships, etc.